 Allow me to paint you a picture of a gaslighting victim’s mind.
 Imagine you are stuck in a room that is full of smoke.
-It is foggy.
-It is so gray that you cannot see anything past the grayness of the fog.
+You cannot see anything.
 The room stinks, you can’t breathe, your eyes burn, and you feel suffocated.
 The exit door is wide open.
 You can easily walk out the door.
 But you don’t.
 Because it is not just your sight that is clouded, your brain is clouded too.

 What Is Gaslighting In Narcissism?

 Do narcissists use gaslighting?
-Most of the time the answer is yes because gaslighting and narcissism go hand in hand; let’s say they are conjoined twins.
+Do narcissists gaslight on purpose?
+The answer to both is yes.
+At least, most of the time.
+Because gaslighting and narcissism go hand in hand; let’s say they are conjoined twins.
 Narcissists are typically manipulative and controlling.
 An inflated sense of self-importance and a complete lack of empathy are the most common traits of Narcissistic Personality Disorder (NPD).
 Gaslighting in narcissism is a narcissist’s way to gain control over another person.
-What’s more…they lie!
+What’s more … they lie.

 The way he tried to make me question my own sanity would shock you.
-He was a different person when he was with others, and a completely different person when we were alone.
+He was one person when he was with others, and completely different when we were alone.
 He succeeded in making me doubt my sanity and feel confused; I gave in to my self-doubt and got tested for Bipolar Disorder.
-I found out I am as sane as the person reading this.
-My mental health was just fine.
-And yet I chose to stay in the relationship as my narcissistic gaslighting partner’s flying monkey.
-I truly, truly regret that.
+The test came back negative for BPD and my general mental health was just fine too.
+Yet I chose to stay in the relationship as my narcissistic gaslighting partner’s flying monkey.
+I truly regret that.

 Related Reading: 8 Signs Of Covert Narcissist Hoovering And How You Should Respond